baseeryousufzai/ePortfolio/index.md

-## Hello and welcome to my website!
+## Hello and welcome to my ePortfolio!

 Hi there!
 My name is Baseer Yousufzai and I’m a 3rd-year electrical engineering student at the Lassonde School of Engineering.
 I’m an eager and passionate individual and I dedicate myself to any task or organization I come across.

 I’m studying electrical engineering as I have a strong interest in many paths within this major such as power electronics, electricity distribution, and electrical circuits and their many applications.
 I always try to learn and apply the content from my engineering courses to real-life applications as I know that’s how I’ll truly learn and understand the course material while having a better appreciation for how they function.
-I’ve chosen to attend York University as I feel it has a strong electronics and power engineering concentration within my branch of electrical engineering.
-In addition to this, it’s extremely close to my home and by far the most affordable option for my education (as I’d be mostly paying for it by myself).
-However, it’s not where you go, it’s what you do there that truly matters

 ## Education